- Catered Receptions

 Jackie the funeral home therapy dog

 Experiencing loss and grief can be one of the most emotional, somber moments of life.
 Jackie, our beloved funeral home therapy dog, offers comfort to family and friends during this difficult time.
 Jackie’s steady and unwavering companionship helps to relieve stress and anxiety and provide a sense of consolation and calm to an otherwise stressful experience.
-Whether families are preparing for say their final farewells or going through the grief process after loss, Jackie is here to provide additional support and unconditional love when you need it most.
+Whether families are preparing to say their final farewells or going through the grief process after loss, Jackie is here to provide additional support and unconditional love when you need it most.

 Wulff Godbout Funeral Home in St. Paul, Minnesota, began with a commitment to a high standard of service.
 Throughout our history, we’ve continued to lead and innovate while maintaining that standard.